wwwwwwzx/3DSRNGTool/README.md

 - __In-game gifts/Fossils/Cosmog/Mystery Gift__: _You received xxx!_
 - __Tapus__: _Tapu ko-ko-ko-kooo!!! / Ta-pu-leeeh! / Ta-pu-loooo! / Ta-pu-fiiieee!_
 - __Solgaleo/Lunala__: No dialogue.
-- __Wild UBs, Island Scan & wild Pokemon__: Press A and thus enter the bag from X menu.
+- __Wild UBs, Island Scan & wild Pokemon__: Hover over `Bag` and press A to enter.
+The tool will take into account the honey delay for you.
 - __Main RNG egg__: _But you want the Egg your Pokemon was holding. right?_
-- __Poke Pelago__: Press A and thus go to Poke Pelago from X menu.
+- __Poke Pelago__: Hover over `Poke Pelago` and press A to enter.
+Be sure that new Pokemon will be generated when you enter the Poke Pelago.
 - __Assembled Zygarde__: _Zygarde has gone into a Poke Ball!_
 - __Crabrawler__: _There was a Pokemon feeding on the Berries and it leaped out at you!_
+- __Fishing__: When the exclamation mark pops up.

 ##### Sun and Moon
 - __Pikipek__: No dialogue.
 Before the fourth step in grass.